rolandiartmeladze/3d-cube-configurator/README.md

 This simple web application allows users to interactively visualize and configure a **3D** cube.
 It was developed to showcase my ability to utilize new technologies like **Three.js** and **Vanilla JavaScript** in creating modern, responsive web interfaces, serving as a practical demonstration of my capabilities.

 ---

+## 🚀 Project Setup & Current Status

+The development environment for this project is now fully prepared for building the core Three.js 3D scene and interactive configurator.
+Key setup steps include:

+* **Vite Integration:** Using Vite as a modern build tool for fast development and optimized production builds.
+* **Three.js Installation:** Three.js library integrated via npm for 3D graphics.
+* **IDE Configuration:** `jsconfig.json` added for enhanced developer experience and autocompletion in VS Code.